-[18] This is not necessarily the case, however, since it is also possible that they do not consider Shimon and Levi to have been operating within the context of a war between nations.
-See also the following note for another possible interpretation of their view.
+18 This is not necessarily the case, however, since it is also possible that they do not consider Shimon and Levi to have been operating within the context of a war between nations.
+See also the following note for another possible interpretation of their view to borrowing sfarim, because they may tear.